junhaobearxiong/graph_independence_test/README.md

 # Graph Independence Testing

 This repository contains the code for running the experiments in the manuscript: [Xiong, Junhao, et al. “Graph Independence Testing.” arXiv preprint arXiv: 1906.03661 (2019)](https://arxiv.org/abs/1906.03661).

 The manuscript is currently under major revision, so is the code, so you may not find the exact code to reproduce the figures in the manuscript.
+For some more updated results, you may consult the slides [here](https://drive.google.com/drive/folders/1nd0Nfo4pknZiNQvi45INnvo6xjMIfP-d?usp=sharing).

 ## Files